Copy reports from other workspaces

 To make a copy, you need a Pro license, even if the original report is in a workspace in a Premium capacity.

-In an app or a workspace, go to the Reports list view.
+In a workspace, go to the Reports list view.

 Under Actions, select Save a copy.